bifenglin/outdated_component/README.md

 ```bash
 python combine_model_v1.py
 ```
-License
+## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Contact
+## Contact
-For any questions or requests, please open an issue in this repository, or contact the authors at [author's email].
+For any questions or requests, please open an issue in this repository, or contact the authors at fenglin@stu.ecnu.edu.cn.

-Citation
+## Citation
 If you use the code or data from this repository in your research, please cite our paper:

 [Fenglin Bi].
 (2023).
 Examining the Impact of Outdated Third-Party Components on Software Supply Chains: An In-depth Study in the NPM Ecosystem.
 In: Conference/ Journal.
 DOI: [DOI]